Joscolgan/salmonid_immune_study/README.md

 # salmonid immune study
 Context & citation:
 The results of this analysis are described in the manuscript:
-## Evolution and expression of a facultatively anadromous salmonid.
+## Evolution and expression of a facultatively anadromous salmonid
 Colgan TJ, Moran PA, Archer LC, Wynne R, Hutton SA, McGinnity P, Reed TE.
 Current under consideration in _Frontiers in Immunology_